 I wanted to really like it, but Vada Chennai, the much-hyped film on the lives of North Madras by Director Vetrimaran and Dhanush, failed to impress me.
 There was a lot going for the film: Wonderful casts with Dhanush, Andrea Jeremiah, Aishwarya Rajesh, Ameer, Samuthirakani and others – in fact, there were too many great talents; Santosh Narayanan with his brilliant background music keeps the film going; I liked the non-linear storytelling, switching between various pasts and present, adopted by director Vetrimaran.
-Unfortunately due to an unimaginative story and unnecessarily a large number of antagonist characters leaves us with a feeling of insensibility.
+Unfortunately, an unimaginative story and an unnecessarily large number of antagonist characters leave us with a feeling of insensibility.